The Rock Enrichment Academy LLC Handbook

 Schedule, Format, and Classes

-Most campuses will meet from 9:00a.m.-2:30p.m. throughout the year.
-Drop-off begins at 8:45a.m. and classes begin at 9:00a.m..
-Pick-up begins at 2:30p.m..
+Most campuses will meet from 9:00a.m.-2:30p.m. throughout the school year.
+Drop-off begins at 8:45a.m. and classes begin at 9:00a.m.
+Pick-up begins at 2:30p.m.
 Pick-up after 2:45p.m. is considered late.
 TREA will charge a $25 late pick-up fee if you are later than 2:45p.m., unless otherwise approved by the director.

-Late drop off or early pick up
+Late drop off, early pick up, and absences

-K-6th Groups for the School Year
+Age Groups for the School Year

 Classes are set up for a whole school year (a total of 9 months).
-However, if inclement weather occurs and the Public Schools are closed, The Rock Enrichment Academy LLC will be closed also.

 - Classes will not be held Thanksgiving week.